Chronic inflammatory demyelinating polyneuropathy: Treatment

 First-line treatment for CIDP is currently intravenous immunoglobulin and other treatments include corticosteroids (e.g., prednisone), and plasmapheresis (plasma exchange) which may be prescribed alone or in combination with an immunosuppressant drug.
 Recent controlled studies show subcutaneous immunoglobulin appears to be as effective for CIDP treatment as intravenous immunoglobulin in most patients, and with fewer systemic side effects.

-Intravenous immunoglobulin and plasmapheresis have proven benefit in randomized, double-blind, placebo-controlled trials.
+Intravenous immunoglobulin and plasmapheresis have proven beneficial in randomized, double-blind, placebo-controlled trials.
 Despite less definitive published evidence of efficacy, corticosteroids are considered standard therapies because of their long history of use and cost effectiveness.
 Intravenous immunoglobulin is probably the first-line CIDP treatment, but is extremely expensive.
 For example, in the U.S., a single 65 g dose of Gamunex brand in 2010 might be billed at the rate of $8,000 just for the immunoglobulin—not including other charges such as nurse administration.

 Immunosuppressive drugs are often of the cytotoxic (chemotherapy) class, including rituximab (Rituxan) which targets B cells, and cyclophosphamide, a drug which reduces the function of the immune system.
 Ciclosporin has also been used in CIDP but with less frequency as it is a newer approach.
 Ciclosporin is thought to bind to immunocompetent lymphocytes, especially T-lymphocytes.

 Non-cytotoxic immunosuppressive treatments usually include the anti-rejection transplant drugs azathioprine (Imuran/Azoran) and mycophenolate mofetil (Cellcept).
 In the U.S., these drugs are used "off-label", meaning that they do not have an indication for the treatment of CIDP in their package inserts.
 Before azathioprine is used, the patient should first have a blood test that ensures that azathioprine can safely be used.